OWAdapt: An adaptive loss function for deep learning using OWA operators: Experimental results

 \subsection{Results summary}

-The detailed results for the 13 datasets, four performance metrics, three CNN classifiers, and three loss functions are presented in Appendix A. To summarize these results, we rank each loss function based on its relative position across all datasets and CNN classifiers.
+The detailed results for the 13 datasets, four performance metrics, three CNN classifiers, and three loss functions are presented in Appendix A. Our experiments show that our loss function performs better, in general, than cross-entropy and focal loss.
+Although we obtain the best performance in most comparisons for the four relevant evaluation metrics (accuracy, F1, minimum recall and minimum F1), there are some cases in which the alternative loss functions perform better than OWAdapt.
+For example, focal loss achieves best F1 on the D2 and D13 datasets when ResNet is used as the classifier, D4 and D13 datasets when MobileNet is used as the classifier, and D7 and D13 datasets when VGG is used as the classifier.

+To summarize the results, we rank each loss function based on its relative position across all datasets and CNN classifiers.
 A ranking of 1 means that the method was the top-performing one for a given dataset and CNN classifier.
 Next, we average all the ranks to obtain the overall performance for each loss function.
 The second and third columns of Table \ref{tabTest} show the average rank (A. Rank) and the average performance on a given measure (A. Metric), respectively.
 The proposed OWAdapt loss achieves the best overall rank (minimum value in the second column) and performance in the corresponding metric (maximum value in the third column).

 To assess the statistical significance of the best model's performance, we implemented the Friedman test with Iman-Davenport correction, which was proposed in \cite{Demsar2006} for this purpose in the context of machine learning.
 This test computes a chi-squared statistic for each of the four performance metrics, assessing whether there are significant differences between the various loss functions.
 The Friedman statistics with Iman-Davenport correction were 72.72414, 81.17113, 98.24555, and 157.3316 for accuracy, F1 (macro), minimum class recall, and minimum F1, respectively, rejecting the null hypothesis of similar performances between the loss functions with a p-value below 0.000001.
 These results confirm that the OWAdapt loss achieves significantly better performance than other alternatives, and the impact is larger in a balanced metric such as F1 (macro) in relation to accuracy.
 Additionally, the statistical differences are more extreme in the metrics designed to assess the worst class-level performance.